OFFER ID

 Dubai is a member of the United Arab Emirates, the cluster of sheikdoms along the Arabian Sea.
 Located at the crossroads between East and West, the emirate's long-standing trading tradition has for centuries brought visitors from throughout the Middle East and neighbouring regions.
 Now modernized, Dubai continues to attract many with its international facilities and its exotic, yet cosmopolitan lifestyle.
 Dubai has the best prices in the Arab Gulf states for gold, electronics, perfumes and is a tax-free city.
 It also has good beaches and excellent resort hotels.
 The town was the residence of the British political agent for the former Trucial States from 1954 until 1971.
 Known as the Venice of the Gulf, Dubai is the chief port and commercial center of the United Arab Emirates.

-Get ready to experience the desert like never before.
 Leave the buzzing city behind as you’re whisked off to the beautiful and peaceful Dubai Desert Conservation Reserve, ready to deliver the best of what the dunes have to offer.
-Enjoy a thrilling dune drive, spotting local wildlife along the way, snap unbeatable photos at sunset, find your
+Enjoy a thrilling dune drive, spotting local wildlife along the way, snap unbeatable photos at sunset, find your balance on a camel or a sand board and have your hands decorated in Henna to help the memories last longer.

 Inclusions